Aggregated Individual Reporting for Post-Deployment Evaluation

 A critical ingredient for a “democratic” approach to AI, therefore, is the ability for members of the public to collectively raise issues with systems \textit{after} they have already been deployed.
 In the same way that a democratic governing body (a kratos) \textit{requires} input from its citizens (demos) to continue effective governance, those who operate an AI system cannot fully understand the real-world behavior of their system without the input of those who have interacted with it.
-And, in the same way that the demos \textit{ought} to have its concerns be heard by its kratos, those who interact with possibly-consequential systems also \textit{deserve} for their concerns to be taken seriously, and systematically, by those who build the systems.
+And, in the same way that the demos \textit{ought} to have its concerns heard by its kratos, those who interact with possibly-consequential systems also \textit{deserve} for their concerns to be taken seriously by those who build the systems.

 In other words, “democratic AI” is not just a design problem; it is an accountability problem.
 Our framework seeks to take a step towards this by not only offering the ability for individuals to provide feedback---via reporting---but also providing an avenue for them to be heard.
 As a starting point, aggregation is a lens through which (e.g.) the owners of the evaluated system can understand and interpret feedback (``helping the state see,'' in the sense of \citet{scott1998seeing}, by surfacing details that centralized evaluations are unable to understand).
 More theoretically, aggregated reports also have the potential to develop and shape the ``general will,'' in the sense of Rousseau, from a collection of expressions of ``individual wills'' \citep{gourevitch2018rousseau}.